 Hi, my name is Monica!

-I’m a PADI Open Water Scuba Dive Instructor.
-I received my Open Water Certification in 1983 as a result of meeting my true love who already had a passion diving.
+I’m a retired PADI Open Water Scuba Dive Instructor.
+I received my Open Water Certification in 1983 as a result of meeting my true love who already had a passion for diving.
 He had been diving for many years before I met him.

 When I enrolled in the Open Water course at a local dive shop I struggled during my training.
 I had the mask issue… having to take the mask off in water was not to my liking.